Gabriel-P22/Gabriel-P22/README.md

 - Hi there :wave:

 - Hello, my name is Gabriel.
 Welcome to my profile !
-- I'm studying Computing Science with a focus on web development and mobile development.
+- I'm studying Computing Science with a focus on mobile development.

 - I'm learning a bit of React and Swift.